 NOTE: The UE finds a targeted external alternative identity in the Additional-Identity header field.

 A UE supporting the MuD service may synchronize the local call log with the network stored call log as specified in OMA-TS-CPM_Message_Storage_Using_RESTFul_API [9] and OMA-TS-REST_NetAPI_NMS [10].
 If the served user in the "To" header field is an identity not registered by the UE, the UE shall deduce that the call was originated using the Additional-Identity header field.

+A UE supporting call pull and call push handling uses the procedures specified in 4.5.3.1.2 and 4.5.3.1.3.

 * * * End of Changes * * * *